JeanneDuPre/scrape_wikipedia_nobel_prize_winner/README.md

   638 Nobel laureates have already passed away.<br/>
   The average age is 81 years, with the oldest individual being 104 years old.<br/>

+### 5. Quote pro 100 000
-### 5. In relation to population figures, measure the Nobel laureate rate (Under the condition that only countries with more than 10 Nobel laureates are considered.)
+#### In relation to population figures, measure the Nobel laureate rate (Under the condition that only countries with more than 10 Nobel laureates are considered.)
 ![alt text](https://github.com/JeanneDuPre/scrape_wikipedia_nobel_prize_winner/blob/main/images/dataset_quote_pro_100000.png)